 3. Enjoy transparent pricing

-Upgrading from the Standard to the Premium plan costs just $25 per month per user and unlocks more features, including call transfer, advanced auto-attendant, and CRM integration.
+Upgrading from the Starter to the Business plan costs just $23 per month per user and unlocks more features, including call transfer, advanced auto-attendant, and CRM integration.

 We also offer a few add-ons, like extra phone numbers, international calling, and automated SMS.
 All add-on fees are transparently listed on our pricing page, so you don’t have to worry about hidden costs after you receive your phone bill.